Skip to content

 You can use @client and @operationGroup to reconstruct the client hierarchy.
 However, if any customizations are made, the client hierarchy will only be inferred from those customizations.
 The logic defined in the default behaviors will no longer take effect.

-If any customizations are made, the client’s namespace will follow the namespace decorated with @client or the namespace to which the interface decorated with @client belongs.
-The operation group’s namespace follows the same logic for @operationGroup.
+If any customizations are made, the client’s SDK namespace will follow the namespace decorated with @client or the namespace which the interface decorated with @client belongs to.
+The operation group’s SDK namespace follows the same logic for @operationGroup.
 You can use @clientNamespace to override it if needed.

 For this section, we will assume that you have service called PetStore in the namespace PetStore, defining the two operations feed and pet.